 Blue Merle Australian Shepherd is a highly intelligent dog that is easy to train.
 That being said, all dogs, including the smart Aussie, require early socialization and obedience training.

 Because they’re high energy dogs too, Aussies need plenty of exercise daily.
 If they’re trained and exercised regularly and consistently, they’ll develop into well-behaved, smart and obedient dogs.
 However, if their boundless energy is not channeled through training, they can easily become destructive and hard to manage.
 Also, because they’re herding dogs, Aussies have a tendency to nip and chase – highly positive for herding stubborn sheep, but rude (and sometimes frightening) when it’s applied to people and other pets.
 To curb this behavior, you can enroll your dog in early dog obedience classes, or train them yourself while they’re young.
 It’s also a good idea to have things like balls and chewing toys that your Aussie can chew on.
+Head over to our review of the best dog chews for more alternatives.

 Like most dogs, the Aussie Shepherds respond well to training methods that use positive reinforcement.
 You can use praise, food and play to reward your pup’s behavior, even clickers if you and your pet like the clicking training method.
 To curb undesired behaviors during training, simply ignore your dog.
 Generally speaking, because the Australian Shepherds are quite intelligent dogs who enjoy having a job of some sort, they tend to do really well in their training classes.
 Just teach them who’s in charge and they’ll happily listen to you!